skip to main content

 Wi-Fi 7 solves this downshifting issue by removing the punctured portion of a single channel rather than dropping the offending channel altogether.
 In other words, instead of the router downshifting from 80 MHz to 40 MHz due to interference, the bonded channel group may be 60 MHz-wide instead with a slightly reduced throughput—which is far better than the slow speeds associated with 40 MHz and 20 MHz-wide channels.

-That said, if you have issues using a 160 MHz-wide channel on the 5 GHz band due to radar interference, this should help improve your speeds.
+That said, if you have issues using a 160 MHz-wide channel on the 5 GHz band due to radar interference like I do, this should help improve your speeds.

 Multi-Link Operation

 Before Wi-Fi 7, a client device (phone, tablet, laptop, etc.) could connect to only one Wi-Fi band at a time.
-With Wi-Fi 7, a client device can connect to all three bands on a Wi-Fi 7 router simultaneously.
+With Wi-Fi 7, a client device can connect to all three bands on a Wi-Fi 7 router or mesh system simultaneously.

 MLO mainly works in two ways.
 With Simultaneous Transmit and Receive Operation (STR Mode), one link is used for upload and one for download.
+This is what I experienced with the NETGEAR Orbi 970 system: the 5 GHz radio was used for the downlink, and the 6 GHz radio was used for the uplink.
 All links work separately and simultaneously.

 2.4 GHz5 GHz6 GHz

 Nonsimultaneous Transmit and Receive Operation (NSTR mode) is different.
-All links transfer in one direction simultaneously: Up or down.
+As shown below, all links transfer in one direction simultaneously: Up or down.

 2.4 GHz5 GHz6 GHz